Rythu Bandhu scheme: Distribution

-New Pattadar Passbook

-Along with the cheque, the government is also giving the new Pattadar Passbook, the title deed after an exercise to purify the land records was done by the government.
+Along with the cheque, the government also gives the Pattadar Passbook, the title deed after an exercise to purify the land records was done by the government.
 The new passbook is highly secure with 17 tamper-proof security features, and a land bank website, Dharani, to have all land holdings in the state.

-Monitoring

-A special dashboard software is being developed by the NIC to monitor the scheme remotely.
-The sample for the research is selected through random sampling.

 Misuse

 The scheme pays all land owners regardless of their personal income and wealth.
 Much of the opposition to the scheme is directed towards payments to rich land owners.
-Many wealthy individuals such as government officials, doctors and businessmen etc. are known to own large tracts of farmlands.
-In contrary to the scheme's intention all such individuals are paid the scheme benefits.
-According to the government's estimates about 319 crores is paid annually to farmers who own more than 20 acers.
-However the estimate doesn't take in to consideration the practice of splitting the land between members of the same family in order to show smaller land holding.In addition, the scheme only pays the land owners and not the tillers.
+Many wealthy individuals including government officials, doctors and businessmen own large tracts of farmlands.
+Contrary to the scheme's intention all such individuals are paid the scheme benefits.
+According to the government's estimates, about ₹3.19 billion is paid annually to farmers who own more than 20 acres.
+This estimate does not take into consideration the practice of splitting the land between members of the same family in order to show smaller land holdings.
+In addition, the scheme only pays the land owners and not the tillers.

-Oftentimes rich land owners lease their lands to poor farmers for cultivation.
-In recent times the practice of land leasing is increasing substantially due to scarcity of farm labor.
-Rich land owners unwilling to do the hard work are leasing their lands to hardworking poor tillers.
-However, the tillers don't get any benefit from the scheme, defeating its purpose.
-Besides, the scheme is known to pay for lands that are not in cultivation such as lands converted for real estate or other commercial purposes.

-The political opposition often criticized the state government for its failure to curb the misuse of the scheme.